 Sutures are often placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged soon after surgery and this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 Sutures may be used that will dissolve and come out on their own in 4-8 days, however for implant surgery, longer lasting sutures are frequently used and may require removal at a follow-up appointment in about two weeks.

 The pain and swelling may maximize 2-3 days following surgery should subside each day following that.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.

 Your case is individual since no two mouths are alike.
 Well intended advice from family or friends may be inappropriate.
 Please call our office if you have questions.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.
 Strenuous activity, exercise, or work is discouraged for one week following oral surgery, as this may precipitate pain.

 More questions about Dental Implant Surgery or Home Care?
-Call our office at Coyle and Lance Oral & Maxillofacial Surgery Phone Number 573 449-4900.
+Call our office at Show-Me Oral Surgery & Dental Implants Phone Number 573 449-4900.